bpoole1989/Test-First-Part-2/08-Classes/README.md

 ### 08 - Classes

+#### 00 - Refactor RPN Calculator

+Review class syntax and refactor your RPN Calculator solution that uses a constructor function and refactor your solution to use class syntax.

+#### 01 - Classes

 The `class` exercises in TestFirst will challenge you in creating a Parent/Child relationship using `class` and subclass (`extends`) syntax using ES2015 syntax.
 In the exercises you will need to use:

 - `class`